fubark/cyber/docs/docs.md

     }
 }
 ```
-This example uses the `CsFuncInfo.idx` of a @host function to index into an array and return a [Host function](#host-functions) pointer.
+This example uses the `CsFuncInfo.idx` of a #host function to index into an array and return a [Host function](#host-functions) pointer.
 The name is also compared to ensure it's binding to the correct pointer.

 This is an efficient way to map Cyber functions to host functions.
 A different implementation might use a hash table to map the name of the function to it's pointer.

 ### Variable loader.
-A variable loader describes how to load a `@host` variable when it's encountered by the compiler:
+A variable loader describes how to load a `#host` variable when it's encountered by the compiler:
 ```c
 // C has limited static initializers (and objects require a vm instance) so initialize them in `main`. typedef struct { char* n; CsValue v; } NameValue;